panlanfeng/RFlavor.jl/README.md

 This package provides several handful R functions in Julia.
 The aim is to make a better life for users familiar with R but not a translation of R base functions.
 So functions could be similar but may not be exactly the same.

+This package is still under development.
+All feature requests and comments are welcome.